Dictionarry-Hub/.github/profile/README.md

 ## 🤝 Contributing

-We welcome contributions from all pirates!
+We welcome contributions from all!
 If you're interested in contributing, please review each project's README wiki to get started, or join our Discord server to chat with the crew.